-

 To what level of detail is due diligence customarily undertaken?

 The level of detail of due diligence customarily undertaken in the Netherlands depends on various factors, such as the size and complexity of the transaction, the industry and regulatory environment of the target company, the negotiation leverage of the parties, and whether the target is a private or public company.
-Due diligence in the Netherlands is typically conducted in phases, starting with a preliminary or high-level screening based on publicly available and (in some events) limited non-public information, followed by a more comprehensive analysis based on confidential and detailed information, and ending with a confirmatory review based on updated and additional (sensitive) information.
+Due diligence in the Netherlands typically covers areas such as legal, financial, tax, commercial, environmental and regulatory matters, and is conducted in phases, starting with a preliminary or high-level screening based on publicly available and, in some events, limited non-public information.
+This is followed by a comprehensive analysis based on confidential and detailed information provided by the seller/company, and ending with a confirmatory review based on updated and additional (sensitive) information.

-In the event of a hostile public offer, the bidder will generally be limited to reviewing the publicly available information regarding the target company.
+In the event of a hostile public offer, the offeror will generally be limited to reviewing the publicly available information regarding the target company.

 -